Configure audit logging in YSQL

 --ysql_pg_conf_csv="log_line_prefix='%m [%p %l %c] %q[%C %R %Z %H] [%r %a %u %d] '","pgaudit.log='all, -misc'",pgaudit.log_parameter=on,pgaudit.log_relation=on,pgaudit.log_catalog=off,suppress_nonpg_logs=on

-These configuration values are set when the YugabyteDB cluster is created and therefore apply for all users and for every session.
+These configuration parameters are set when the YugabyteDB cluster is restarted, and they apply for all users and for every session.
+For clusters with replication factor 3 or greater, this can be done with a rolling restart, without interrupting application workloads.

 • Per session.